ETH Main Building by Gottfried Semper, around 1890.

 In 1855, seven years after the Swiss Confederacy was founded, the Federal Polytechnic Institute opened its doors in Zurich.
 Right in the middle of the Industrial Revolution, this fulfilled the long-held dream of creating a national university to educate the Swiss elite.
 It was intended as a school for engineers, tailored to fit Swiss needs to accelerate the development of a technical Infrastructure and improve the career chances of Swiss youth.
 At the beginning, the university was comprised of six sections, including architecture and engineering, which covered road, train, bridge and shipping construction and the mechanical-technical section for mechanical engineering. (discover ethz.history and travel through 150 years of institute’s history).
 Already by 1924, the number of sections had increased to twelve.
 Today there are sixteen departments (18 as from January, 2012), which function as educational and research units.
 In the beginning a degree course lasted only four semesters, by 1930 this had increased to eight and today the standard is four semesters for a bachelor degree and nine or ten for a master degree.

 The Department for Mechanical and Process Engineering, D-MAVT, came into being in 1999 and consists basically of the pre-existing department of mechanical engineering – which had existed since the beginnings of the university – and its additional institutes.
-There are nine institutes in the department, two independent professorships and more than 30 professors.
-In total, more than 2300 young people study in the department and this number is rising.
+There are nine institutes in the department, three independent professorships and more than 35 professors.
+In total, more than 3000 young people study in the department and this number is rising.
 Every year approximately 60 students complete their doctorate.

 Since the main building of the former “Polytechnikum” was soon bursting at the seams, the machine laboratory on Sonneggstrasse was completed in 1900.
 The new laboratory was equipped with steam and combustion engines, a cryogenic machine and steam turbines.
 In the 1980’s, the machine laboratory was renovated, enlarged and modernized, and the CLA building on Claudiusstrasse was opened.
-In 2009 D-MAVT moved into the LEO on Leonhardstrasse and starting in 2014, professors will use offices in the new LEE “Upper Leonhard” (Oberer Leonhard) ETH building, which is also situated on Leonhardstrasse.
+In 2009 D-MAVT moved into the LEO on Leonhardstrasse and starting in 2014, a part of the departement moved in the new LEE-building “Upper Leonhard” (Oberer Leonhard), which is also situated on Leonhardstrasse.
 The Department has satellite stations in CAB on Universitätsstrasse, in the so-called Technopark, with IBM in Rüschlikon and in First on Hönggerberg.